 Certification ISO: What It Means, How It Works, and How to Get Certified

-If you are searching for “certification ISO,” you are probably trying to understand one of these:
+If you are searching for “certification ISO,” you are likely trying to understand one of the following:

 • What does ISO certification actually mean?